These local movies will shine at 10th Byron Film Festival

 There are eye-opening and entertaining interviews with the smokers and reformers and the connoisseur breeders and growers, bush pharmacists behind the underground medical cannabis trade.

-Megan Kinninment, former Northern Rivers resident
+- Making Maude by Megan Kinninment, former Northern Rivers resident

 Making Maude is part of a series of short documentaries produced by Kinninment profiling North Coast creatives.